186: No Such Thing As Russian Hacking in the Cockroach Election

 And so it would have these balloons floating in the air attached to the chains and then also attached to the abutments at the end of the bridge that will keep the bridge over the channel.

 I think I can see why no one else has picked up on this because it's a pretty stupid idea.
+Do the balloons have to stay in the air forever?
+Yeah, of course they do.

 That's problem one.
+Yeah.

+Why?
 I think these are these puncture-safe balloons.
+Entropy, that's the problem.

+That's what you always say, James.
 Whenever anyone proposes any idea, do you want a cup of tea, James?
+Whoa, what's the point?
+Want to be cold by the end of the universe?

-Okay, my fact this week is that a new law in Oregon has banned a game called Big Engine.
+Okay, moving on to fact number three, and that is James's fact.
+Okay, my fact this week is that a new law in Oregon has banned a game called Big Injun.

 Sorry, they have just banned this.
+Yeah, they banned it this year.

+Sorry, I didn't tweak that.
 I just thought you were saying that there's this crazy old law that bans a game that we don't know about.

 This year, they have banned it.

-So, this year they had a new gambling rule that came in and they had a whole list of things you're not allowed to play, including things like Chinese Chuka Luck and Wheel of Fortune, Shemin de Fair, don't know what that is, Panquinqui, Red Dog, AC Juicy, and one of them is this thing which is called Big Injun.
+So, this year they had a new gambling rule that came in and they had a whole list of things you're not allowed to play including things like Chinese Chuka Luck and Wheel of Fortune, Shemin de Fair, don't know what that is, Panquinqui, Red Dog, AC Juicy and one of them is this thing which is called Big Injun and as far as we can see no one has ever played this in the last 50 years.

-And I found this in an article on William Et Week, which seems to be a local newspaper in America, and they have a column called Doctor No, and he looked into it, and he couldn't find any evidence of it either.
+And I found this in an article on William Et Week which seems to be a local newspaper in America, and they have a column called Doctor No, and he looked into it and he couldn't find any evidence of it either.

-So he says, quite rightly in this column, if they did decide to get rid of it, then it's just going to set up a load of big engine kind of card games in the whole state, and everyone will just start...
+I mean, it's good to take the precaution, isn't it?
+Exactly.
+So he says, quite rightly in this column, if they did decide to get rid of it, then it's just going to set up a load of big engine kind of

+Because there'll be a loophole.
 Oh, it'll be a loophole.

 But we don't know the rules.

+Yeah, but they could just make them up.
 Well, can't you just make up another game and play for money on that?
+Yeah, that's true.

 Actually, it does say any other gambling-based game is banned, so I don't even know why they did that.